College Enrollment in Ohio: The drop, The Causes, and The Path to Revival

 “I found myself split between potentially wasting my time going for a degree for something I potentially would not like or use or try a trade like welding,” Bittenbender said.
 “If I did not like welding, at least I had a job that could help me afford college later down the road.”

 While attending R.G.
-Drage for his junior and senior year, he was also given the opportunity to receive college credit and graduate high school with an associates degree from the University of Akron.
-However he still chose not to pursue a 4-year college degree. . [insert image from RG Drage]
+Drage for his junior and senior year, he was also given the opportunity to receive college credit and graduate high school with an associates degree from the University of Akron, with no cost.
+However he still chose to not pursue a 4-year college degree.

 The cost was a big factor in Bittenbender’s decision.
 “Once I stepped into the workforce, I realized that many individuals with college degrees were making very similar salaries as I was,” Bittenbender said.
 “I have now decided that college is not worth it for me unless there was a particular subject or field I wanted to get into that required it.”